Childhood Cancer Manifestation in the Oral Cavity

 Specifically, you need to understand the different oral complications that come from cancer and its treatment.
 You will also require knowledge on how to minimise any of the discomforts the child might be experiencing.
-Finally, you will need education on how to facilitate the execution of the dental treatment plan given to you by your paediatric dentist.
+Finally, you will need education on how to facilitate the execution of the dental treatment plan given to you by the best specialist paediatric dentist in Brisbane.

 During your clinical evaluation, you want to discuss the findings and the treatment plan they have come up with with the dentist.
 You should also seek clarification on what other oral side effects the child will likely experience following the chemotherapy.
 At this point, consider getting the patient information brochure, which should further inform the care of your child.